Our top 5 books for Art Collectors

 ― Michael Findlay in ‘The Value of Art

-Full of insider anecdotes (one of the highlights of the book for most readers!) as well as providing great art business knowledge, this book is complemented by aesthetic illustrations that take the reading experience to the next level.
+Full of insider anecdotes as well as providing great art business knowledge, this book is complemented by aesthetic illustrations that take the reading experience to the next level.
 If you enjoy buying art for its meaning and the emotions it evokes - this one's for you.

 Looking for that ‘inside scoop’ on the world of art collecting?
 If you want to hear a first-hand account of the experience of collecting directly from a collector, Tiqui Atencio has got you covered.
 As the result of interviews with over 80 collectors, this book explores the complex and diverse motivations behind collecting.
-But instead of making sweeping generalisations or coming up with cast-iron rules, it shows that there are actually as many individual collecting journeys as there are collectors.
-And that it’s never too late to start yours!
+But instead of making sweeping generalisations or coming up with cast-iron rules, it shows that there are as many individual collecting journeys as there are collectors.
 Complete with illustrations by satirist Pablo Helguera, this is an entertaining and unconventional ode to the art of collecting.

 "The only important thing about this art, as any art, is the art itself"